omarelewa21/Item-Catalog-App/README.md

 ```
 $ python project.py
 ```
+* Create a Client ID through making an

 ##### Quick demo to the code files.
 * database.py file: Contains Classes used to create the databse.